Best First Checking Account for Kids

 Best Credit Union for Teens

 Alliant Credit Union Teen Checking is another joint account with easy mobile access.
-The app gives insight on how your child is spending money.
+The app gives insight into how your child is spending money.
 You'll both be able to view spending habits and see which categories eat up the most money.

 The account bears some interest too.
-All you have to do to qualify is opt in to e-statements and make at least one monthly electronic deposit (direct deposit, ATM, or bank transfer) into your child's account.
+All you have to do to qualify is opt into e-statements and make at least one monthly electronic deposit (direct deposit, ATM, or bank transfer) into your child's account.
 Pretty simple!

 Overall, it's a great first bank account with access to 80,000+ free ATMs.
 And if you need to use out-of-network ATMs, they'll reimburse up to $20 in ATM fees per month.
 There are no maintenance fees and non-sufficient fund fees.[3]